i-shreyagarg/Elite-Techno-Groups-Internship/README.md

 ## Inventory Management System
 In this project I created an Inventory Management System where we learned concepts including Python(dictonaries, numpy and pandas), JSON(loading and dumping) and File Handling(reading and writing).

-## Summer Olympics
+## Summer Olympics Analysis
-In this project I did Summer Olympics Data Analysis in which concepts of numpy and pandas were used.
+In this project Summer Olympics Data was analyzed in which concepts of numpy and pandas were used.

+## US Car Manufacturing Aanalysis
+In this project US Car Manufacturing Data was analyzed in which concepts of numpy and pandas were used.

+## Breast Cancer Detection

 #### By Shreya Garg